JackPotat0/jackpotat0.github.io/docs/game.md

 Music: Ah yes it is Yoko Shimomura [insert fanboy screams here].
 This is probably her shortest OST.
 Due to the game's structure, the music needs to be reusable enough in many cases and she nailed it as usual.
 You can hear a lot of KH style in it, with one track calling back to Legend of Mana (i think).
 Once a violin slut, always a violin slut.

 Perfect Chronology: The extended lore is nice but does not really add too much to the main themes. the Perfect ending definitely reduced the emotional impact from True Ending.
 The game is entirely "rebalanced" and it might be for the worse.
-At this point the combat designer is out of ideas to utilize this system any further so we got Apocrypha clone a.k.a Singularity as the final boss (and sidenote I really appreciate Apocrypha's design when I see Singularity).
+At this point the combat designer is out of ideas to utilize this system any further so we got Apocrypha clone a.k.a Singularity as the final boss (and sidenote I really appreciate Apocrypha's design when I see Singularity's plain design).
 The Vault of Time is a solution for underleveled characters like Rosch to be useful, but it just becomes the default grinding spot and obsoletes the main dungeons.
 I really don't like the sound effect changes, the book flipping sound is much more meaningful.
 I can understand the attack animations is faster for sanity sake, but it is not very visually appealing.
 Voice acting is fine for the most part, only Raynie and Rosch sounds different from my imagination.
 Aht feels more lively with her voice, great work.
 It is a dead horse to beat, but the distinct original artstyle was so immaculate that they should have designed the new characters in that style instead of using a simpler anime style (I want to think that it's just the original artist could not work with them anymore, but who knows), the portraits are fine, the sprite arts are a bit off (why the long face Stocke??).
 Menu cursor sometimes drifts too fast.
 Did they just remove cutscene skip just to emulate games of the time like SMT4/4A?
 Well the only issue is that I have played the original for 3+ years straight at this point, it is too hard to adapt to this almost same but new game.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |